SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Fixed the 'A Colonial Empire' focus overlapping with the 'Gain the Blackshirt's Loyalty' focus
  - Fixed army and navy tooltips so they are now accurate regarding special forces cap

+#### Mexico
+ - Focuses 'Triumph over the Cristeros', 'Antidisestablishmentarianism', and 'Catholic Politics' no longer cancel if church power has changed during the focus

 ### 4.3.2

 #### General